KawaYww/tola-ssg/README.md

 It handles the most tedious tasks unrelated to Typst itself.

 e.g.,
+- automatically extract embedded svg images for smaller size and faster loading
+- slugify the paths && fragments for posts
-- watching changes and recompile post
+- watch changes and recompile it
-- local server for previewing
+- local server for previewing the generated size
-- preventing users from typing tedious/repetitive command which user doesn't matter
+- prevent users from typing repetitive command which user doesn't matter
 - built-in tailwind-css support, out of the box
-- deploying the generated blog to github/cloudflare/vercal page
+- deploy the generated site to github/cloudflare/vercal page
-- providing typst template file with a small kernal, so that most people can customize their own site easily (in plan)
+- provide template file with a small kernal, so that most people can customize their own site easily (in plan)

 *Note*: The release 0.5.0 is comming soon. (tailwindcss integration, github deployment)